LexLadiesCode/LexLadiesCode.github.io/_posts/2014-04-30-lexplaypacman.markdown

 web application that acts as a score leaderboard for a Pac-Man and Ms. Pac-Man tournament.
 Games were played on arcade machines around Lexington.

 The tournament spanned the month of April 2014, and over 80 scores were recorded.
 Both the library and the project received a lot of great publicity.
-Congratulations, Eli Riveire Warner, on the success of our first project!
+It was a great team effort for our first project!